parth-panara/cloudComputing_project2/README.md

 ### Output of the Training App
-# IS601 Project-4 - Bank Transaction App
+# Output of the Training App

 ![Training_Output](https://github.com/parth-panara/cloudComputing_project2/assets/97938631/150508ca-9f53-4a15-a20b-c6dacc53b65d)